poorsquinky/resume/resume.md

 ### 2011-2012: Self-employed, Irvine, CA
 #### Freelance Software Development
-Contacted by a former employer with a specific and detailed development project
+Approached by a former employer with a specific and detailed development project

-* Independent development of a bespoke hybrid document management and CRM application for a corporate client
+* Independent development of a bespoke hybrid document management and CRM application using Python / Django, PostgreSQL and jQuery
 * Carried the project from RFQ through design review to a fully packaged finished application stack
-* Application development using Python / django, PostgreSQL and jQuery
+* Fully documented and trained staff on the new system, and helped with deployment

-### 2009-2011: Canonical Ltd., London UK
+### 2009-2011: Canonical Ltd., London, UK
 #### Systems Administrator
 Part of the "follow the sun" SysAdmin team for Ubuntu, a major Linux distribution

-* Network security and incident management
+* Provided network and security incident management in an international "follow-the-sun" configuration
+* Developed and integrated the company's first multiregional teleconferencing system, providing ongoing support and maintenance
-* Systems maintenance and deployment
+* Deployment and maintenance of Ubuntu packages, backports, and package distribution systems
-* Development of internal systems and integration of new technologies

 ### 2006-2009: TrustCommerce, Irvine, CA
 #### Senior Systems Administrator
+24x7x365 on-call for an electronic credit/debit payment processing provider

 * Designed and maintained data centers and incident response policies.
   Developed infrastructure automation and software testing systems
+* Led PCI-DSS audits, remediation, and compensating controls
 * Generated internal training materials, and served as primary mentor for new systems administration staff
 * Heavy data analytics work requiring on-the-fly queries and cross references